Mabel Esplin

-Mabel Esplin (1874–1921) was a stained glass artist.
+Mabel Esplin (1874–1921) was an English stained glass artist.

 Life

 Esplin was born in Chorlton, Manchester to a wealthy furniture manufacturer in 1874.
 He provided the financial backing for her to go to the Slade School of Fine Art and the London County Council (LCC) Central School of Arts and Crafts, which she attended from about 1906 to 1910 and where she was taught by Karl Parsons, stained glass artist Christopher Whall and stained glass artist Alfred J. Drury of Lowndes and Drury.

 Although she primarily created stained-glass works, Esplin also painted murals.
 Her largest commission was for All Saint's Cathedral, Khartoum, Sudan.

 Esplin was also active in the Women's Suffrage Movement.

 Career

 Murals

 Mabel executed 3 mural panels at Christ Church in Spitalfields in the East End of London.

 Stained glass

 All her stained glass was made in collaboration with Lowndes and Drury at the Glass House in Fulham.
 Apart from work detailed below, The Stained Glass Museum have a sample of her work although they add that it may have been the work of Joan Fulleylove.